This Pumpkin Chocolate Chip Skillet Cookie is a deep dish pumpkin cookie loaded with chunks of chocolate.

 I think skillet cookies may have taken the cake (or the cookie lol) for my favorite dessert.
 My favorite things about them are:

-- How easy they are to throw together.
+- They are so easy to throw together.
 Skillet cookies take so little effort with such a great payoff- a delicious, warm cookie!

-- How versatile they are.
+- Skillet Cookies are versatile.
 I have made several different varieties, but this Pumpkin Chocolate Chip Skillet Cookie is my new favorite for fall!

 - All-purpose flour.
 Measuring the flour correctly is very important.
 I suggest weighing your flour out (I use this scale).
 If you want to use a measuring cup, make sure you spoon the flour into the cup and level it off with a knife.
 Don’t use the cup to scoop directly from the flour.